 Hemp oil is catching on quickly as a go-to additive for body care products such as lip balm, conditioner, shampoo, lotions, face masks and massage oils.
 Antioxidants in hemp CBD oil may help combat wrinkle-causing free radicals when they interact with the body’s natural endocannabinoid receptors just under the skin.
 The high volume and balance of essential fatty acids found in hemp assist in restoring and maintaining skin health.

 Hemp is one of the oldest and most sustainable building materials available.
 “Hempcrete” is one-eighth the weight of traditional concrete and just as strong.
 The substance is made by blending hemp’s woody core with lime and water.
 Hempcrete is great for building construction because it retains thermal mass and is highly insulating.
 It serves as a natural pesticide and protects against mold.
 There are approximately 50 homes in the United States made from hemp, and hundreds in Europe and Canada including an eco-friendly house built by Prince Charles.

 Domestic hemp production has been steadily increasing since 2014, which is great news for farmers, consumers and the environment.
-Colorado currently leads the nation in hemp production at cultivating 9,700 of the 25,000 total acres planted across the country.
-With continual changes in hemp growing policies from state-to-state, industry professionals are anticipating that number will triple by the end of 2018.
+Colorado is one of the leading states in national hemp production, cultivating 21,000 of the 80,000 total acres planted across the country in 2018 according to Hemp Industry Daily.
+This is a huge gain from the 25,000 total that was planted nationally in 2017.
+With continual changes in hemp growing policies from state-to-state and the signing of the 2018 Farm Bill, industry professionals are anticipating that number will continue to grow.